 Simple English definitions for legal terms

-Read a random definition: Real estate transactions
+Read a random definition: background of the invention

 A neighboring right is a type of legal protection for performers or entrepreneurs, like publishers or broadcasters, who use creative works.
 It is different from a moral right, which belongs to the artist or author who created the work.
 In some countries, neighboring rights and moral rights are protected by different laws, while in others they are protected by the same copyright laws.
 This type of protection is sometimes called a related right or entrepreneurial right.